 What Do You Need to Prep for a Puppy Bath?

 Before plopping your puppy in a bathtub or sink, think about your overall plan.
 You’ll need several items to ensure that you and your puppy have a pleasant, positive time.
-For instance, gather everything you need — from pet shampoo to at least two or three big towels.
+For instance, gather everything you need — pet shampoo, brushes or combs, two or three towels, a blow dryer, and plenty of treats.

 Pick a spot in your home that can get wet, such as a bathroom or the kitchen.
 Or, you can make life easier by running to the nearest standalone pet wash grooming facility.
 If the weather is warm, you could potentially bathe a puppy outdoors in a small tub, but be very careful and never leave your puppy unattended.